fineanmol/plant-tree/README.md

-🪴 Updated on Tue, 23 Sep 2025 20:29:35 GMT
+🌴 Updated on Wed, 24 Sep 2025 06:47:58 GMT

-> "Simplicity is the soul of efficiency."
+> "Truth can only be found in one place: the code."